Want to learn more about how to teach a BU class or offer a meet-up or discussion?

-Q: How do I sign up to teach?
+Q: How do I sign up to teach or offer a session?

 A: Watch this site or sign up for e-news.
-We will start accepting course proposals in January 2022.
-We’ll have a short form for you to fill out with your course idea and some basic information.
-Our organizing team will review proposals and get back to everyone very quickly.
-There are some important changes and requirements, and you’ll need to be sure your course material will work in a virtual format.
-Don’t forget that you can also run a meet-up group or lead a discussion.
+We start accepting course proposals around January 1 each year.
+We have a short form for you to fill out with your course idea and some basic information.
+Our organizing team reviews proposals and responds to everyone by mid-late January.
+You can find more information and proposal forms under Teach a Class.

 Q: Who can teach a course?

 A: Anyone with a skill to share, the time to teach, and a connection to Bethel.
 You do not need to be a Bethel resident – if you work in Bethel, own a business in Bethel, have a second cousin from Bethel, or just love Bethel University, we invite you to teach.
 You do not need a college degree or years of experience.
 Teens and kids are welcome to teach courses as well as adults, and we can help find mentors to help kids develop strong courses.

 Q: What types of courses or activities can I propose?

 A: We now offer three types of sessions: courses, meet-ups, and discussions.
 Browse our sessions from past years to get ideas and see what we’ve offered before.